Here’s What Insiders Think About Patriots’ 2018 NFL Draft Class

-The New England Patriots had some glaring needs coming into the 2018 NFL Draft, and Bill Belichick did his best to fill those holes.
+The New England Patriots had some glaring needs entering the 2018 NFL Draft, and Bill Belichick did his best to fill those holes.

 New England used its two first-round draft picks to draft a pair of Georgia Bulldogs in offensive lineman Isaiah Wynn and running back Sony Michel.